justindriggers/Glass-Launcher/README.md

 This is a fork of the fantastic Glass Launcher by [justindriggers](https://github.com/justindriggers/Glass-Launcher).
 This version allows the user to pick an app just by saying its name, in addition to the existing scroll functionality.

-To install, download the .apk file and type in: ```adb install GlassLauncher.apk```
+To install, download the .apk file and type in: ```adb install GlassLauncher.apk``` Then, to run, type in: ```adb shell am start com.jtxdriggers.android.glass.glasslauncher/.MainActivity```

 Glass Launcher is a simple application launcher for Google Glass.